KeitaTakenouchi/GFPA/README.md

  * Dominator Tree
  * Program Dependence Graph

-Nodes of all graphs are represented as integer IDs to better flexibility.
+Nodes of all graphs are represented as integer IDs to realize a language-neutral analysis.